exonum/exonum-java-binding/doc/Migration_guide_0.4.md

-Also, consider removing the public key of the transaction author from its _payload_ because it is now included in a standard field of the message, and is accessible in `Transaction#execute` from the passed context: `TransactionContext#getFooKey`.
+Also, consider removing the public key of the transaction author from its _payload_ because it is now included in a standard field of the message, and is accessible in `Transaction#execute` from the passed context: `TransactionContext#getAuthorPk`.

 ### Update `Transaction`s
 The following methods are **removed** from `Transaction` interface: